Reimage Your Server for LAMP Stack Installation

 Summary

-Using the Bluehost Portal simplifies the installation and management of the LAMP stack on your Self-Managed VPS.
+Using the Bluehost Portal simplifies the installation and management of the LAMP stack on your Self-Managed VPS and Virtual Dedicated Server (VDS).
 With Apache and PHP usually pre-installed, your main focus is setting up MySQL databases and uploading/configuring your PHP application.
 This powerful combination gives you full control over your hosting environment to build and deploy dynamic websites efficiently and securely.